-You should read the following discussion and analysis of financial condition and results of operations together with the consolidated financial statements and the related notes included elsewhere in this prospectus.
+The following discussion and analysis of our financial condition and results of operations should be read in conjunction with the consolidated financial statements and the related notes of Nogin, Inc. and its subsidiaries included elsewhere in this Report.
 Some of the information contained in this discussion and analysis contains forward-looking statements that involve risks and uncertainties.
-As a result of many factors, such as those set forth in the section of the prospectus captioned "Risk Factors" and elsewhere in this prospectus, actual results may differ materially from those anticipated in these forward-looking statements.
+As a result of many factors, such as those set forth in Part I, Item 1A.
+"Risk Factors," actual results may differ materially from those anticipated in these forward-looking statements.
+Unless the context otherwise requires, references in this subsection to "we," "our," "Nogin" and the "Company" refer to the business and operations of Branded Online, Inc. dba Nogin and its consolidated subsidiaries prior to the Business Combination and to Nogin, Inc. (formerly known as Software Acquisition Group Inc. III) and its consolidated subsidiaries following the consummation of the Business Combination.